hanabi/hanabi.github.io/Reference.md

 ### The Finesse

 * The *Finesse* is a move covered in the [beginner guide](https://github.com/Zamiell/hanabi-conventions/blob/master/Beginner.md).
 It is when you get a player to blind-play a card to fulfill a promise that a certain card is playable right now.
+* *Finesses* must be on "matching" cards.
+(For example, the red 1 leads directly leads into the red 2, so they are considered to be a "matching" pair of cards.)

 ### Finesse Position